Nahuelluca20/nextjs-demo/README.md

+# Next.js Basic Demo

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a demonstration project to learn the basics of [Next.js](https://nextjs.org), bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

-First, run the development server:
+To start the development server:

 ```bash
 npm run dev